SOFT356/Model-Loader-CW2/README.md

 Step 2: Click the green "Local Windows Debugger" button to start the program.

-Step 3: Choose which object you who like to load by entering the corresponding number and press enter.
+Step 3: Choose which object you would like to load by entering the corresponding number and press enter.

 Step 4: Choose how times you what to spawn this object then enter the amount (from 1 to 10) and press enter.